From understanding Burstcoin security to selecting a wallet, the Getting Started guide provides the information needed to succeed with Burstcoin.

 It depends on many variables.
 Burstcoin can be mined on consumer grade computers, even those that are several years old.
 It is likely than any mining configuration undertaken today will eventually be profitable as the value of Burstoin rises with further development, marketing, and wide-scale adoption.
 If you want to build a Burstcoin mining rig with capabilities beyond a basic system supporting the network and earning a few coins, you can get the latest recommendations from one of the community forums such as the Burstcoin mining subreddit located here:

 What is a good source for hard drives?

 eBay is a good source for previously owned drives, drives in job lots, and refurbished drives with short or no warranties.
 Amazon, Best Buy, Frys Electronics, and Micro Center are popular options for new drives depending on your geographic location.
 Any retail establishment that stocks hard drives is a good option if the price in competitive.

 Can I mine on NAS (network attached storage)?

 Technically yes, however, mileage may vary.
 Mining with NAS is generally slower as it is dependent on network speed between the NAS and the scanning computer.
 With a plot size over 8 – 16 terabytes, the network speed might become an issue.

-Can I mine on Google drive or other cloud-based storage?
+Can I mine on Google drive or cloud-based storage?

 Maybe yes, but probably no. It may depend on your service level agreement.
 You may find yourself blocked for various reasons.
 This space changes from time to time so do research and report back if you find success.
 Some cloud-based services have terms and conditions that specifically disallow cryptocurrency mining.

-Can I mine on multiple machines with the same account?
+Can I mine on multiple machines with one account?

 Yes, but be prepared for small issues such as your effective plot size being misreported.
 Be sure that you do not have overlapping plot files.